 During Semana Santa in Malaga, every brotherhood devotes itself to presenting a certain scene from the last week of Jesus’s life.
 The brotherhoods’ dedication is unbelievable: they plan months ahead and practice every small detail for Semana Santa.
 The costaleros, the men who carry the thrones, practice for months so they are used to the rhythm and speed of walking with the throne!
 So be ready to be mind-blown at the processions and remember how much work and devotion goes into it.

-Semana Santa traditions and fun facts
+5. Semana Santa in Malaga; traditions and fun facts

 On Good Friday or Viernes Santo, because of the Easter traditions, you should not eat meat.
 So on that day, you will only find dishes with fish and vegetables in the restaurants.